RasmusLC1/RasmusLC1/README.md

-# Welcome to my Github 👋

-## Rasmus ladefoged - Software developer from Copenhagen, Denmark
+# Rasmus ladefoged - Software developer from Copenhagen, Denmark

 Software developer with 5 years of experience in IT and a degree in Computer Science from Copenhagen University.

 I enjoy problem solving and learning new skills.
-I am currently learning full stack development and improving my programming skills through various personal projects.
+I am improving my skills in full stack development by building a Next.js Webshop for recipes.
+I am also working on improving my programming skills through my Dungeon Crawler Game which has helped me develop my problem solving skills and writing better and more maintainable code.

 Below you can see some of my projects and the technologies used to build them:

 ---
-## Portfolio Website:
+# Portfolio Website:
 **[Check out my portfolio website!](https://rasmuslc1.github.io/portfolio_website/#)**

 #